 Be Prepared for all Weather and Walking Conditions

 Once you’ve selected your walk, make sure you have the right gear and clothing to stay comfortable and safe on the journey.
 While the NHS advocates walking briskly for good health, it recommends wearing a comfy pair of shoes and socks to avoid blisters.
 In addition, on longer walks, it’s a good idea to pack spare clothes, sunscreen, a sun hat and waterproofs.
-Being ill-prepared for the changeable UK weather can leave you soaked, freezing, or overheated, possibly putting a damper on your ability to enjoy the walk and recover afterwards.
+Being ill-prepared for the changeable UK weather can leave you soaked, freezing, or overheated, possibly putting a damper on your ability to enjoy the pace and recover afterwards.

 Research typical conditions for the area and pack layers you can add or remove as needed.
 Invest in quality waterproof jackets and footwear to stay dry.
 Don’t forget sun protection like hats and sunscreen if the skies are clear.
 Having the proper gear goes a long way in letting you focus on the walk rather than battling the elements.